-If the weather is warm, why not host your tea party out in the garden, on the patio or on the lawn, picnic style?
-Set an outdoor table or spread a blanket on the lawn so they can enjoy their very own tea party picnic.Continue to 4 of 8 below.
+When the weather is warm, host your tea party out in the garden, on the patio, or on the lawn.
+It is a beautiful way to enjoy the fresh spring or summer air and the picnic-like setting can make tea even more enjoyable.
+Set up an outdoor table covered with a pretty floral table cloth or spread a blanket on the lawn so the little ones can enjoy their very own tea party, just like "Alice in Wonderland."Continue to 3 of 7 below.

 Invite Your Teddy Bear

 For little kids, make it a teddy bear (or any plush animal) tea party.
 Children will love to bring their favorite stuffed friends along with them to enjoy an afternoon of tea and games.
-You can even have them dress up their bears in tea time fashion as one of your party activities.Continue to 5 of 8 below.
+You can even have them dress up their bears in tea time fashion as one of your party activities.Continue to 4 of 7 below.

 Serve Tea Bag Biscuit Cookies

 Every tea party needs a sweet snack.
 What could be more perfect than cookies shaped like little tea bags?
 Your guests will be absolutely delighted when they see these chocolate-dipped shortbread cookies, complete with cute labels that you can customize.
 They're easy to make and you can do it a couple of days in advance.
 Wrap them up as delightful little tea party favors or just lay them out on everyone's bread plate.
 Either way, they're simply adorable!Continue to 5 of 7 below.